NotAHero04/notahero04.github.io/about-pojavlauncher/supported-versions.md

 ## Note for PojavLauncher Android with 32-bit systems:

 Java 17 builds for 32-bit platforms is incomplete, so 1.17 or later will not work.

+## Note for both Android/iOS ports:

+Switching between very different versions (like: from 1.17.1 -> 1.5.2) has a chance of getting NullPointerException.
+To fix it, navigate to the Minecraft folder and delete options.txt.